cmsc-vcu/gamedev-fa2023-mp1-team-mole-interest/README.md

 A game made by Allen Lee and Peter Trafelet.
 All art done by Peter Trafelet.
 Easter egg image came from free stock image site and can be found here: https://pixabay.com/illustrations/clipart-easter-egg-outer-space-3268674/

 Licence:
-GNU General Public License v3.0 - see file "COPYING" for more.
+GNU General Public License v3.0 - see file "LICENSE" for more.